holsee/holsee.github.io/source/_posts/2014-09-23-ridge-stand.markdown

 categories: wants
 ---

-I want one of these... beautiful!
+Came across this on kickstarter [(here)](https://www.kickstarter.com/projects/1205042237/the-ridge-stand-a-new-edge-in-smart-design).
+I want one of these... so slick!
 Shipping end of 2014 and taking pre-orders now.

 {% img /images/wants/ridge.jpg %}